What hides behind Meteorite 411? Tue 12 May 2026

 The Ainsa-Tucson meteoric iron ring offers an example of an iron plate that has been drilled by air resistance.

-Recognising that a public familiar with manual labour, construction techniques and the resilience of their former beer bottle opener might be skeptical of "air-drilling", American meteorite expert Oliver Farrington steered Haidinger's theory away from the ridiculous toward the whimsical.
-Farrington proposed the Tucson Meteorite had previously contained a big stone that had fallen out.
+Of course, a public familiar with manual labour, construction work and their now-missing beer bottle openers were likely to doubt the theory of "air-drilling".
+So American meteorite expert Oliver Farrington steered Haidinger's theory away from the ridiculous and toward the whimsical.
+By 1915, Farrington was proposing the Tucson Meteorite had previously contained a big stone that had fallen out.

 Like an engagement ring that had lost its diamond.

-However, as with any divorce, it takes a third party to initiate the final break up.
+But, as with many divorces, it's the arrival of a third party that triggers the final break up.

 That third party is the arms industry: